 Chapter 9 describes recalls of exercise equipment.
 See article (Peloton Recalls Treadmills Following Injuries, Death) published in the Athletic Business e-newsletter (May 2021) regarding Peloton’s recall of its Tread+ treadmills after several injuries as well as a death of a child.
 For a negligence case involving an injury to a 3-year-old child in March 2020 (prior to Peloton's recall in 2021), see S.S.
 By And Through Stern v.
 Peloton Interactive, Inc. (2021 WL 4711675).

 The first printing of this textbook (October 2020) contained a few errors, which are listed below by Chapter.
-All of these errors, and a few other minor errors, such as typos/grammar, have been corrected in the second printing of this book (October 14, 2021).
+All of these errors, and a few other minor errors (e.g., typos), have been corrected in the second printing of this book (October 14, 2021).
 Therefore, all “new” books sold by Amazon after October 14, 2021, are the current edition.
 Note: Books sold as "new" by a third party (e.g., ebay) and "used" books are likely the first version.
 To determine which version you have, go to the Preface p. xv -- if you see "Textbook Updates" at the bottom of this page, you have the current version.

 Insert reference #11 (Head and Horn) on p.
 53 – at end of the first sentence under the Step 2 -- Development of Risk Management Strategies heading, as follows: (11).

 a) On p.
 66, 1st paragraph under General Overview of Discrimination: Change 90,558 charges to 76,418.
 Also, the reason for the distributions not totaling 100% at the bottom of this paragraph is because some charges allege multiple bases.